Last updated on February 17th, 2026

 Christmas in Las Vegas – Things to Do on The Strip

-Here is a rundown of the best things to do during the holiday season on the Las Vegas Strip.
+From ice skating to light shows, here are the best things to do during the holiday season on the Las Vegas Strip.

 The LINQ Promenade